mozilla-l10n/documentation/src/products/android-l10n/mobile_l10n_faqs.md

 #### Firefox for iOS

-Localized [files](https://github.com/mozilla-l10n/firefoxios-l10n).
+Localized files are available [here](https://github.com/mozilla-l10n/firefoxios-l10n).
 Each locale will have its own folder with one XLIFF file for the entire app.

 #### Focus for iOS